sitbon/magg/docs/mbro.md

 ## Installation

-`mbro` is included as part of the MAGG package:
+`mbro` is included as part of the Magg package:

 ### Recommended: Install with uv tool
 ```bash